 Linda Nochlin explores the contradictions and dissonances that mark experience as well as art.
 Her book confronts the issues posed in representations of the body in the art of impressionists, modern masters, and contemporary realists and post-modernists.

 Remembering the Future

-Children of the Mire: Modern Poetry from Romanticism to the Avant-Garde, Revised and Enlarged Edition
+Children of the Mire: Modern Poetry from Romanticism to the Avant-Garde, New and Enlarged Edition

 The Naive and the Sentimental Novelist

 What happens within us when we read a novel?
 And how does a novel create its unique effects, so distinct from those of a painting, a film, or a poem?
 In this inspired, thoughtful, deeply personal book, Orhan Pamuk takes us into the worlds of the writer and the reader, revealing their intimate connections.